US sailors missing after collision off Japan

 Tokyo (CNN)Seven US sailors are missing and the commanding officer of a US destroyer is among the injured after the warship collided with a merchant ship off the coast of Japan, the US Navy said.

-The guided-missile destroyer USS Fitzgerald suffered damage to its starboard side above and below the waterline in the incident.
+The guided-missile destroyer USS Fitzgerald suffered severe damage to its starboard side.

-Cmdr.
-Bryce Benson, commander of the Fitzgerald, was one of three injured sailors who needed to be flown to a naval hospital in Yokosuka, Japan.
+"The collision affected Fitzgerald's forward starboard side above and below the water line, causing significant damage and associated flooding to two berthing spaces, a machinery space, and the radio room," according to a statement from US 7th Fleet.

+The statement hinted that the missing sailors could be trapped in the damaged area of the destroyer.

+"It remains uncertain how long it will take to gain access to the spaces once the ship is pier side ... to methodically continue the search for the missing," the statement said.

-The two ships collided about 2:30 a.m. local time Saturday in the Pacific Ocean about 56 nautical miles from the port of Yokosuka and 12 miles off the Izu Peninsula, the Japanese coast guard said.
+The two ships collided about 2:30 a.m. local time Saturday in the Pacific Ocean about 56 nautical miles southwest from the port of Yokosuka and 12 miles off the Izu Peninsula, the Japanese coast guard said.

 The Fitzgerald had left the US naval base in Yokosuka, where it is based, earlier Friday for routine operations in the area, a US Naval Forces Japan spokesman said.
-The damage to the Fitzgerald resulted in some flooding.

 The warship was towed back to Yokosuka, escorted by a Japanese coast guard ship, officials said.

-The vessel was taking on water after the incident, but the crew was working to stabilize the ship by pumping water out, a US Navy official said.

-The ship's commander was evacuated by a Japanese naval helicopter while US military copters evacuated two injured US sailors.
+Earlier, the ship's commander, Cmdr.
+Bryce Benson, was evacuated by a Japanese naval helicopter while US military copters evacuated two injured US sailors.
 All three are in stable condition at the US Naval Hospital in Yokosuka, said Cmdr.
 Ron Flanders, public affairs officer for US Naval Forces Japan.

-The Japanese coast guard said four of its vessels and one helicopter were assisting the US Navy destroyer with damage assessment and searching the area around the ship, working on the possibility that some of the missing may have fallen into the ocean.

-Another US warship, the guided-missile destroyer USS Dewey, was involved in the recovery operations, US officials said.
+The 7th Fleet said five Japanese Maritime Self Defense force ships were leading the search for the missing US sailors at the site of the collision, joined by another US warship, the guided-missile destroyer USS Dewey.
+US and Japanese aircraft were also involved.

-Officials said the merchant vessel involved in the collision is the ACX Crystal, a container ship flagged in the Philippines.
+Officials said the merchant vessel that collided with the Fitzgerald is the ACX Crystal, a container ship flagged in the Philippines.

 The ship tracking website marinetraffic.com shows the ship had left the Japanese port of Nagoya on Friday evening.
 It was expected to dock at a Tokyo Bay port around 4:30 p.m. local time, officials said after the accident, adding the container ship was operating under charter to a Japanese shipping company.